hshibli2002/Audiowave-gRPC-Hub/CONTRIBUTING.md

 ## Pull Requests

-We practice [GitHub Flow](https://guides.github.com/introduction/flow/index.html).
+I practice [GitHub Flow](https://guides.github.com/introduction/flow/index.html).
 To contribute code:

 1. Fork the repository.
 2. Create a new branch from the `main` branch.